A note on representation-finite symmetric algebras: The characterisations

 We fix an algebraically closed field $K$.
 Since the properties we will study are invariant under Morita equivalence, we can work with basic algebras, of the form $KQ/I$ where $Q$ is a finite quiver which we can take to be connected, and $I$ is an admissible ideal in the path algebra $KQ$.

 For a vertex $i$ of $Q$, we write $i^-$ for the set of arrows ending at $i$, and $i^+$ for the set of arrows starting at $i$.
 We work with right modules.
 We denote by $P_i$ the indecomposable projective module corresponding to the vertex $i$, and by $S_i$ its simple quotient.
+Let also $p_i:= \ul{\dim} P_i$ its dimension vector.

 We assume each simple module $S_i$ has $\Omega$-period diving $4$.
 Then there is an exact sequence

 with ${\rm Im} (d_k) \cong \Omega^k(S_i)$ for $1\leq k\leq 3$.
 Here $P_i^+ = \oplus_{\alpha: i\to j} P_j$ and $P_i^- = \oplus_{\gamma: k\to i} P_k$.